-Web Access To Teaching & Learning Environments (WATTLE) consists of Moodle as the main underpinning platform, augmented with other online learning facilities such as Turnitin (text-matching system), Echo360 (lecture recording system), Voice Tools (audio recording tools) and Adobe Connect (video conferencing tool).
+Web Access To Teaching & Learning Environments also known as WATTLE, consists of Moodle as the main underpinning platform.
+Wattle is augmented with other online learning facilities such as Turnitin (text-matching system), Echo360 (lecture recording system) and Voice Tools (audio recording tools).

-Wattle can be used to facilitates learning and provide resources to your students online including:
+Wattle can be used to facilitate learning and provide resources to your students online.
+Some of the uses include:

-- access to lecture notes and online resources
+providing lecture notes and online resources to students

 All Wattle users need to comply with ANU policies including the Acceptable Use of Information Infrastructure.

 To access available resources in the form of workshops and self-paced training, visit the Staff Education Team's (CLT) Wattle Support Page for available resources.

 Should you require support on the use of Wattle or course design, always contact your local College Support first: College based Wattle support team or the CLT Education Design team at email@example.com.